plaid/quickstart/README.md

 `PLAID_REDIRECT_URI` in your environment or set the respective `${VARIABLES}` in in the `x-environment` section in [`docker-compose.yml`](/docker-compose.yml) directly.

-Note - If you are attempting to test out our OAuth flow, you will need to register your `PLAID_REDIRECT_URI` in the [Plaid dashboard][dashboard-api-section].
+Note - If you are attempting to test out the OAuth flow, you will need to register your `PLAID_REDIRECT_URI` in the [Plaid dashboard][dashboard-api-section].
 Additionally, if you want to use the [payment_initiation][payment-initiation] product, you will need to contact sales to get this product enabled.